ssd0247/nlp-engines/data-mining/README.md

 - These algorithms *may* build a very **crude model**, the genesis of which don't involve any kind of `learning` (in a sense we generally associate with machine learning models).
 For example:

-    * [spam_filtering.py](https://github.com/ssd0247/nlp-engines/blob/main/data-mining/spam_filtering.py) contains a *unique dictionary for a single document(email) containing all the words from the vocabulary with their corresponding counts*.
+    * [spam_classifier.py](https://github.com/ssd0247/nlp-engines/blob/main/data-mining/spam_filtering.py) contains a *unique dictionary for a single document(email) containing all the words from the vocabulary with their corresponding counts*.

 ## ALGORITHMS:

-### SPAM-FILTERING
+### SPAM CLASSIFICATION

 > Premise : We have a dataset containing a total of `N` email subject & body in string datatype format (UTF-8).
 Each such text is also assigned a label of the form `SPAM` vs `NOT-SPAM`.
 First thing done is concatenate the subject with the body of the email, so that we have a single long piece of textual data.